Is it better to stay at the Four Seasons or the Breakers?

 One of the pool-side restaurants at the Breakers.
 The view of the ocean is beautiful but the beach is very narrow.

-• A more casual clientele with many working on their laptops in the outdoor courtyard.
+A more casual clientele with many working on their laptops in the outdoor courtyard.
 To be sure, there are many stylish people on these grounds, but there is also a lot of bedhead hair in the morning.
-You will see sweatpants in the morning (sweatpants, not yoga pants) and denim.
+You will see sweatpants (sweatpants, not yoga pants) and denim.
 To me, it’s nice to not feel like the worst groomed person in the hotel in the morning.
 When I wake up at a resort, I like to roll out of bed, pull on a pair of shorts, grab a cup of coffee and wake up slowly on the beach or by the pool.
 The idea of having to get dressed up to go relax is anathema to me.

-• Better, and happier service.
+Better, and happier service.
 The service at the Breakers was perfect, from the restaurant, to check in, to the pool.
 The people cared, tried, and seemed very happy to be working there.
 At the Four Seasons, many of the staff seem burnt out and unhappy.
 One year, the concierge ignored us for a long time.
 When we finally cleared our throats, she looked at us in great annoyance.
 “Bad day?”
 I asked.
 “Yes,” she said.
 Then caught herself and said, “You don’t need to hear this.”

 Okay.
 That was fine.